 Day 1: Clarke Quay and Riverside Walk

-Our 4-day itinerary in Singapore doesn’t start until the evening, as we didn’t arrive until late.
+Our 4-day itinerary in Singapore starts in the evening, as we didn’t arrive until late.
 We checked into our hotel after a long flight from the UK and wanted a feel for our surroundings.
-Our hotel, Novotel, was in the centre of Clarke Quay, so we took a walk to this area.
+Our hotel was in the centre of Clarke Quay, a vibrant area by the river.

 Clarke Quay is a bustling area on the Singapore River.
 It has a wide range of lively riverside restaurants, bars and clubs.

 Clarke Quay’s picturesque location is perfect for the many al-fresco eateries.
 We chose a Thai restaurant called Renn Thai , which served an amazing Pad Thai.

-If you want more budget food options, you should head away from this more commercial area of Singapore.
+If you want budget food options, head away from this more commercial area of Singapore.
 You’ll find some fantastic hawker markets, serving cheap, tasty food.

-After dinner, we crossed the Read Bridge (Malacca Bridge) at Quay Clarke and took the riverside path alongside the River Singapore.
+After dinner, we crossed the Read Bridge (Malacca Bridge) at Quay Clarke and followed the riverside path alongside the River Singapore.
 There is lots to look at on the way – statues, lobsters and a mix of Colonial and modern buildings.

 Just before the Fullerton Hotel, we crossed on the Anderson Bridge and returned the other side.
 It’s a good idea to take a small detour to Merlion Park, where you can see the iconic Merlion statue.
 This is a magnificent mythical creature (half lion half fish) spouting water from its mouth and is Singapore’s official mascot.